Perimenopause and Menopause

 Introduction

-Learn to apply a structured approach to confidently treat and manage a patient presenting with symptoms of perimenopause and menopause.
-Modules cover: clinical assessment, vasomotor symptoms, risks and benefits of hormones, contraception, GSM, sexual health, diet, lifestyle and impact of mental health.
+Apply a structured approach to confidently treat and manage a patient with perimenopause and menopause symptoms.
+Modules: clinical assessment, vasomotor symptoms, risks and benefits of hormones, contraception, genitourinary syndrome (GSM), sexual health, diet, lifestyle and impact on mental health.
+Optional: 5 hrs MO

 EnrolRegister